-Please see the Post 16 prospectus, a copy of which is available from the School or via their website.
+Please see the Post 16 prospectus, a copy of which is available via the School website.

 Definitions

 A sibling is defined as a child who has a brother, sister, adopted brother or sister or stepbrother or stepsister living in the same family unit in the same family household and address who attends the School in any year group excluding the final year.
 Biological siblings who attend the School in any year group excluding the final year will also be treated as siblings irrespective of place of residence.
 Children residing in the same household as part of an extended family, such as cousins, will not be treated as siblings.